|

 morning and stay open until 9pm except

-on Monday and Wednesdays and Saturdays
+on Mondays and Wednesdays and Saturdays

 when they close at around 2:30.